nexional/ConvertEpochToDate/README.md

 # Convert Epoch To Date

+## Installation

+* Install [Sublime Text Package Control](https://packagecontrol.io).
+Ignore if installed already
+* Tools > Command Palette > Input/select `Package Control: Install Package`
+* Enter `ConvertEpochToDate`

+## Documentation
-Sublime Text plugin to convert [Epoch timestamps](https://www.wikiwand.com/en/Unix_time) to human date.
+Sublime Text package to convert [Epoch timestamps](https://www.wikiwand.com/en/Unix_time) to human date.
 Works with Sublime Text v2.x or v3.x

-This plugin converts Epoch timestamp to human date timestamp in your local time zone.
+This package converts Epoch timestamp to human date in your local time zone.
 It works on the selection or the word under caret (not mouse pointer).
-The replacement is done inline & can be undone using Undo (ctrl+z) command.
+The replacement is done in-place & can be undone using Undo (ctrl+z) command.
 Output date message is also shown in Status bar.

-If the view/file is readonly or inline replacement can't be made then only the status bar message is shown.
+If the view/file is readonly or in-place replacement can't be made then only the status bar message is shown.

 10-13 digits are expected as Epoch timestamp.
 Anything else is ignored.

-Output Date has the format `%a %d %b %Y %I:%M:%S.ms %p` e.g.
+Default output date format is `%a %d %b %Y %I:%M:%S %p + XXX ms` e.g.
-`Tue 01 Jan 2019 01:02:34.786 AM`.
+`Tue 01 Jan 2019 01:02:34 AM + 123 ms`.
+It can be customized to the format you want.
+See **Customization** section below.

+## How to use

 There are 4 ways you can invoke the command: